geohai/autoice-challenge-geospatial-encoding/README.md

 # Sea Ice Charting using the AutoICE  Benchmark

-This repository contains scripts that can be used to train a  customized multi-task DeepLabV3 model to segment sea ice using the AutoICE challenge data.
+This repository contains scripts that can be used to train a  customized multi-task DeepLabV3 model to map sea ice parameters including Sea Ice Concentration (SIC), Stage of Development (SoD) and floe Size (FLOE) using the AutoICE challenge data.

 ## Using the code